Cross-Gender Communication in Cyberspace

 with my appearance lets me sometimes use these to good effect.
 There have

-been several times, though, when I've gotten dressings down for these on
+been several times, though, when I've gotten dressings down for these

 the net or in email.
 Not that this was necessarily undeserved, it's just